Learn System Design

 A better approach is to use cursor pagination.
 Cursor pagination is a technique that uses a cursor to specify the starting point for fetching a set of results.
 The cursor is a unique identifier that points to a specific item in the list of results.
 Initially, the cursor is set to the most recent comment, and it is updated each time the user scrolls to load more.
 This approach is more efficient than offset pagination because the database does not need to count through all rows preceding the cursor for each query (assuming we built an index on the cursor field).
 Additionally, cursor pagination is stable, meaning that if a comment is added or deleted while the user is scrolling, the cursor will still point to the correct item in the list of results.

-Example request: GET /comments/:liveVideoId?cursor={last_comment_id}&pagesize=10
+Example request: GET /comments/:liveVideoId?cursor={last_comment_id}&pageSize=10

 Challenges